nasa-fornax/fornax-documentation/documentation/faq.md

 # Frequently Asked Questions (FAQ)

-## How do I download a notebook from Fornax to my local machine?
+## What is the difference between saving and downloading a file?

+'Saving' a file will place it in a location in your Fornax storage.
+To save a file, click on your notebook in your directory on the left side of the screen.
+Then go to the main menu and select File → Save.
+There are a few save options.
+Alternatively you can click the image of the disk under the tab on an open file.

-To download your notebook to your local machine, click on your notebook in your home directory on the left side of the screen.
+'Downloading' a file will move a copy to your local machine.
+To download a file, click on your notebook in your directory on the left side of the screen.
 Then go to the main menu and select File → Download.
 You can also right click on the file name and select "Download".

 ## If my Internet connection goes away or is intermittent, what happens to the running notebook?